Zoltan-X/Genetics-IT/Note.md

 ### Addendum

-This coding behaviour here has to be treated as
+This coding behavior here has to be treated as

-* technically having Touring abillities
+* technically having Touring abilities
 * inspired from biological handling of decoding Genes